The most common errors in structural drawings

 Once you have done this, check that the furniture is drawn to the correct size.
-In some floor plans I have found beds that are six feet long.
+In some floor plans, I have found beds that are six feet long.

-Reviewing your lifestyle with the floor plan in front of you is a task that can ensure that the home works the way you want it to.
+Reconciling your lifestyle with the floor plan in front of you is a task that can ensure that the home works the way you want it to.